cscutcher/cscutcher.github.io.pelican/content/Blog/why-im-a-remote-working-fantatic.md

 It's actually out of date now, but still provides a fantastic experience.

 When I'm in a call it's like the person I'm talking to is in the room.
-The audio is crystal clear, even when I get up and walk around I can still continue the conversation naturally.
+The audio is crystal clear, and even when I get up and walk around I can still continue the conversation naturally.

 People often think those useful "over-the-shoulder" conversations are compromised with remote working.
 I don't believe this is the case.
-Firstly much of that can be preserved with simple tools like slack, or spark, or even IRC.
+Firstly, much of that can be preserved with simple tools like Slack, or Spark, or even IRC.
 Secondly, my colleagues and I often have calls or conferences open for hours at a time, not for any particular conversation, but just for the social aspect or to have the company, and it works great.

-Other collaboration tools, such as shared terminals, virtual whiteboards, etc often provide a better experience than the "real-world" equivalents.
+Other collaboration tools such as shared terminals and virtual whiteboards often provide a better experience than the "real-world" equivalents.
-Buddy coding around one keyboard can be cramped and uncomfortable, but doing so on a video call, using tmux to share the terminal is far superior.
+Buddy coding around one keyboard can be cramped and uncomfortable, but doing so on a video call, using tmux to share the terminal, is far superior.

 With more innovations on the way, in particular around VR and augmented reality, I believe we'll see more and more ways that technology will allow us to communicate and collaborate better than we ever could face to face.
-Indeed the best innovations will come when we fully embrace technologies ability to allow communication in a way that's impossible with a physical analogue.
+Indeed, the best innovations will come when we fully embrace technology's ability to allow communication in a way that's impossible with a physical analogue.
+This is something I've been experimenting with, developing VR-based virtual meeting spaces with the HTC Vive.

-But I like going into the office
+"But I like going into the office"
 --------------------------------

 Some people like going into the office.
 They might find it difficult to work at home, or like the change of scenery, or would miss the social aspect.

 But embracing remote working doesn't have to mean you can't have that stuff if you want it.
-Actually it can make it even better!
+Actually, it can make it even better!

 If you don't want to work at home, remote working still opens up so many options.
 Maybe you'd like to work from a cafe or an art gallery.
-Or if you'd like a more traditional space then maybe find a shared office space close to your home or even better a [hackerspaces](wiki>Hackerspace).
+Or if you'd like a more traditional space, maybe find a shared office space close to your home - or even better a [hackerspaces](wiki>Hackerspace).

-These suggestions obviously also address the social aspect, with hackerspaces being especially useful as they also allow people excellent opportunities to network and learn, but outside of that the additional flexibility that comes with remote working makes it much easier to manage ones social life outside of work (*GASP*).
-It's easier to grab lunch with an old friend, or now you don't have to commute, join an after school club.
+These suggestions obviously also address the social aspect, with hackerspaces being especially useful as they also allow people excellent opportunities to network and learn; but outside of that the additional flexibility that comes with remote working makes it much easier to manage one's social life outside of work (*GASP*).
+It's easier to grab lunch with an old friend, or - now you don't have to commute - join a club, take a class, go to the gym etc.

+I would also add, deespite having workeed from home almost exclusively, I have a good social relationship with the colleagues in my team and we often meetup virtually in other ways (gaming) or going to the pub for realsies.

 **Your working environment can be more social, more interesting, and more efficient.
 The choice is yours.**